HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/DecodeLongURLs.md

-# How do I decode long Portal URLs
+# How to decode long Portal URLs

 ## Applies to